mate-academy/layout_calendar/README.md

   - Set 31 days by default

 On hovering over a cell:
-- cursor should become pointer
+- x cursor should become pointer
-- The hovered cell has to become pink (use `#FFBFCB`)
+- x The hovered cell has to become pink (use `#FFBFCB`)
-- Move the hovered cell up by `20px` (use `transform`)
+- x Move the hovered cell up by `20px` (use `transform`)
-- All changes should be animated with the duration of 0.5s
+- x All changes should be animated with the duration of 0.5s

 > Here are the [Layout Tasks Instruction](https://github.com/mate-academy/layout_task-guideline#how-to-solve-the-layout-tasks-on-github)